Stationery

 The importance of call-to-action can’t be less emphasized.

-The ultimate goal is always to drive action.
+• The ultimate goal is always to drive action.
 Include your contact details, your company address, your social media links, then how do you expect your customers to get in touch with you?

 Compromising on quality is one of the worst mistakes you can make.

-Using cheap, run-of-the-mill materials, instead of spending some extra bucks on thick, sturdy stock papers/card, fancy envelopes and state-of-the-art printers is a reprehensible choice.
-It gives off the message that you’re cheap and unwilling to go the extra mile for your customers.
+• Using cheap materials gives off the message that you’re cheap and unwilling to go the extra mile for your customers.
 And that is the exact opposite you want them to think.